createcandle/configuration-files/boot/readme.txt

 force_controller_rebuild.txt 	# Will download the very latest version of the Candle Controller and build it from scratch.
-This takes a long time. generate_debug.txt 		# Will generate a file called debug.txt which contains details about the state of the system. generate_raspinfo.txt 		# Will generate a file called raspinfo.txt which contains details about the operating system. candle_cutting_edge.txt 	# If present, any system update will attempt to get the very latest version of everything.
-Risky, For developers only.
+This takes a long time. generate_debug.txt 		# Will generate a file called debug.txt which contains details about the state of the system. generate_raspinfo.txt 		# Will generate a file called raspinfo.txt which contains details about the operating system.

 # Factory reset related: